-It is an opportunity to make a real difference in one of the most important social issues of our time – education inequity in the country – while equipping you with valuable skills that will enable you to launch a career in any field.
+It is an opportunity to make a real difference in one of the most important social issues of our time.- education inequity in Nepal, while equipping you with valuable skills that will enable you to launch a career in any field.
 Over the two years, you will hone your skills in a variety of areas including communication, planning, project management and implementation, and teamwork.

-As a classroom instructor, you are uniquely poised to set your students on new paths, and to lead them to success both in and out out school.
+As a classroom instructor, you are uniquely poised to set your students on new paths and to lead them to success both in and out of school.
 And as a member of the movement, you join a network of leaders and change agents both locally and internationally.
-You will leave Teach for Nepal prepared and confident to meet whatever comes next.
+You will leave Teach For Nepal prepared and confident to meet whatever comes next.

 “Fellow” is the term we have chosen to call the college graduates who will be trained and working as teachers.
 They are members of the “Corps”, or group of leaders working to address educational injustice.

-Teach for Nepal believes that two years in necessary for Fellows to have meaningful impact in the lives of children in high need schools.
+Teach for Nepal believes that two years in necessary for Fellows to have a meaningful impact on the lives of children in high need schools.
 Our belief is based on the experience of other programs in the Teach for All network, which has demonstrated that two years is minimum the amount of time you need to both learn and grow as a teacher and a member of the community you’ve joined — and then have a significant impact on your students.
 The first year in any job is largely spent adjusting and learning the demands of your new position, and building relationships with other teachers and community members.
 The second year is when you get to build on and put into practice the wealth of learning you will have acquired in the first year.
 The fellowship is the first step in a long term process of change — the two years, then, are just the beginning.

 We’re looking for people who may never before have considered teaching as part of their career path.
 To ensure success in the classroom, Teach for Nepal is developing an intensive six-week residential training that will cover lesson planning, classroom management, community relations, and much more.
 In addition to six weeks of pre-service training, our Fellows will receive ongoing support and regular training during the two years of Fellowship.